Asombro

 All day

-4th / 5th Grade - Conservation Research
+4th / 5th Grade - Change on the Range

 Start with a hike at the Chihuahuan Desert Nature Park, then move to the Jornada Experimental Range for a picnic lunch and science activity stations.